RossPaterson/advent-of-code/2023/README.md

 ## [Day 5: If You Give A Seed A Fertilizer](https://adventofcode.com/2023/day/5)

 This was a step up.
 After a bit of parsing, the first part sets the stage, while the second part requires a shift to ranges.

 ## [Day 6: Wait For It](https://adventofcode.com/2023/day/6)

 A much easier puzzle.
-The second part requires an analytic solution, using school formula.
+The second part requires an analytic solution, using an old formula from school.
 It was quicker to do it in the interpreter.